raylee-git/leili-web/content/event/PS/index.md

   postcode: ''
   country: United States

-summary: This is an overview of sequential design using conditional power approach.
+summary: This is an an introduction of propensity score methodology with application to real world evidence.
 abstract: ''

 # Talk start and end times.